Frequently Asked Questions | OAA

-- What kinds of disabilities can LSS accommodate?
+- What kinds of disabilities can OAA accommodate?

 - What type of documentation is acceptable?

 - Where can I get documentation of my disability?